Important Registration Information

-Program and Transportation Fees
+Program & Transportation Fees and Payment (Updated!)

 Each program and event listed in our program guide is assigned one code and one fee.
 If the program offers optional transportation, a separate code and fee will be listed.
 On the registration form, registrants should fill in the program name, code and fee.
 If transportation is desired, registrants should also complete the transportation location/codes and fee.